Skip to content

 # Get reputation data for any IP

-curl -s https://api.ipbot.com/185.220.101.42 | jq '.security'
+curl -s https://api.ipbot.com/v1/ip/185.220.101.42 | jq '{score, classification, signals: .evidence.signals}'

 # Check specific security fields

-curl -s https://api.ipbot.com/185.220.101.42 | jq '{
+curl -s https://api.ipbot.com/v1/ip/185.220.101.42 | jq '{

-risk_score: .security.risk_score,
+risk_score: .score.risk_score,

-is_vpn: .security.is_vpn,
+is_vpn: .classification.is_vpn,

 }'